-During the planning phase of the exemplar the loannina CN team contacted the Chamber of Commerce, due to the institutional role of both.
+During the planning phase of the exemplar the Ioannina CN team contacted the Chamber of Commerce, due to the institutional role of both.
 During these meetings the concept of NBEs were discussed and a number of local companies were identified.
 These meetings will continued and an open infoday will be planned in the Park in order to present the concept of NBEs to the public and to different stakeholders in the area.
-In addition, frequent contacts and meetings with the local university and NGOs for identifying synergies during the stewardship phase of the Project are planned.